Astroshaper/AsteroidThermoPhysicalModels.jl/README.md

 The code currently includes the thermophysical effects as follows:
 - 1-dimensional heat diffusion in depth direction
-- Self-shadowing (detection of facets blocking solar rays)
+- Self-shadowing: Detection of facets blocking solar rays)
-- Self-heating (re-absorption of scatterd and radiated photons by surrounding facets.
-Only sigle scattering is implemented.)
+- Self-heating: Re-absorption of scatterd and radiated photons by surrounding facets.
+Only sigle scattering is implemented.

 ## Gravity calculation for asteoids
-Gravity filed of a constant-density polyhedron.
+You can calculate the precise gravity field of an irregularly shaped body, based on the constant-density polyhedron method (Werner & Scheeres, 1997).